 Hugh Pickens writes "The Atlantic reports that one developer who doesn't have much faith in Congress making the right decision on anti-piracy legislation has already built a workaround for the impending censorship measures being considered, and called it DeSOPA.
 Since SOPA would block specific domain names (e.g. www.thepiratebay.com) of allegedly infringing sites, T Rizk's Firefox add-on allows you to revert to the bare internet protocol (IP) address (e.g. 184.108.40.206) which takes you to the same place.
 'It could be that a few members of Congress are just not tech savvy and don't understand that it is technically not going to work, at all,' says T Rizk.
 'So here's some proof that I hope will help them err on the side of reason and vote SOPA down.'
 Another group called 'MAFIAAFire' decided to respond when Homeland Security's ICE unit started seizing domain names, by coding a browser add-on to redirect the affected websites to their new domains.
 More than 200,000 people have already installed the add-on.
 ICE wasn't happy, and asked Mozilla to pull the add-on from their site.
 Mozilla denied the request, arguing that this type of censorship may threaten the open Internet."

 #NetNeutrality is STILL in danger - Click here to help.
 DEAL: For $25 - Add A Second Phone Number To Your Smartphone for life!
 Use promo code SLASHDOT25.
-Also, Slashdot's now on IFTTT.
-Check it out!
 Check out the new SourceForge HTML5 Internet speed test. ×